Douglass North: Institutions

-In 1991 Douglass North published a paper, entitled 'Institutions,' in the Journal of Economic Perspectives.
+In 1991 Douglass North published a paper, titled Institutions, in the Journal of Economic Perspectives.
 This paper summarized much of his earlier research relating to economic and institutional change.
 North defines institutions as "humanly devised constraints that structure political, economic and social interactions".
 Constraints, as North describes, are devised as formal rules (constitutions, laws, property rights) and informal restraints (sanctions, taboos, customs, traditions, codes of conduct), which usually contribute to the perpetuation of order and safety within a market or society.
 The degree to which they are effective is subject to varying circumstances, such as a government's limited coercive force, a lack of organized state, or the presence of strong religious precept.

 Section 2 of North's 1991 paper describes the economic development of societies as occurring in stages:

 North begins with local exchange within the village.
 In this setting, specialization "is rudimentary and self-sufficiency characterizes most individual households", with small-scale village trade existing within dense social networks of informal constraints that facilitate local exchange, and a relatively low transaction cost.
 However, this confined market reduces the potential of specialization and increases production costs.
 In this close-knit network "people have an intimate understanding of each other, and the threat of violence is a continuous force for preserving order ..."

 With growth, the market extends beyond the village into larger, interconnected regions.
 As the participants of a transaction become more socially distant, the terms of exchange must be made more explicit.
 This increase in transaction costs necessitates institutions that reduce the risks of being cheated, either by raising "the benefits of cooperative solutions or the costs of defection".
 With increased specialization, production costs are reduced and can justify higher transaction costs.

 As long-distance trade becomes more feasible, generally through caravans or lengthy ship voyages, individuals and groups experience occupational and geographic specialization.
 Society also experiences a rise of formal trading centers (temporary gathering places, towns or cities).
 From the development of long-distance trade arise two transactional cost problems.